CNA Exam and Certification Indiana

 New Nurse Aides

-If you completed an ISDH approved course comprising of 105 hours of classroom and clinical instruction, you are eligible to take the exam.
+If you completed an ISDH approved CNA program comprising of 105 hours of classroom and clinical instruction, you are eligible to take the exam.
 Submit an Original Nurse Aide Competency Evaluation application completed by the training provider along with the testing fee.
 You must apply for both the written and skills portion of the test.
 New nurse aides must take the test within 2 years of completing the nurse aide program.

 Nurse Aides Certified in Another State